bschmae/ml-from-scratch/README.md

         • w is the weight
         • b is the bias
         • α (alpha) is the learning rate

+        What is the learning rate?
+        The learning rate α determines how much the model’s parameters (w and b) are adjusted in the direction of the negative gradient during each iteration of gradient descent. α acts as a scaling factor, controlling how large or small each step is.

         The negative gradient (-∂(MSE)/∂w, -∂(MSE)/∂b) ensures we move toward the minimum of the loss function.